Zircon Lounge: History

-Zircon Lounge formed from the ashes of Damien Sin's Transformer, a garage rock band that disc jockey and music critic Chris Ho was a part of from 1979.
+Zircon Lounge formed from Damien Sin's Transformer, a garage rock band that disc jockey and music critic Chris Ho was a part of beginning in 1979.
 Transformer disbanded in 1982 and Zircon Lounge was formed shortly after with Ho on lead vocals, Tan Tiang Yeow on lead guitars, Ernie Woo Huay Pin on bass, and Ronnie Chung Shih Loong on drums.
 The band was named after a lyric in the song "The Have-Nots" by American band X.

 Initially, the band performed covers of Patti Smith and Lou Reed songs, before progressing to original songs.
 Influenced by American new wave music, Iggy Pop, Jean Genet and Alan Vega, Zircon Lounge was inspired to shake up the Singaporean music scene, which in the 1980s mostly consisted of cover bands.
 As Ho told Philip Cheah of the Singapore Monitor in 1983: "[W]e are a band which believes in principles, and rock 'n' roll has got to do with what's new.
 It's got to do with change.
 So we've got to move and chart new directions.
 Everyone wants to play safe.
 No one wants to do anything about music because the feeling is – 'Ah, it's too difficult'.
 That's what making Regal Vigour means to us – not playing safe."